 David N. Levenson

-Mr. Levenson joined The Hartford in 1995 following a career at Fidelity Investments.
-Mr. Levenson earned a bachelor's degree from the Wharton School at the University of Pennsylvania, a master's degree in business administration from Columbia Business School and a doctorate in business administration from The School of International Corporate Strategy at Hitotsubashi University in Tokyo, Japan.
-Levenson is a Fellow of the Society of Actuaries (FSA) and is a Chartered Financial Analyst (CFA).
+Mr. Levenson is a principal with Edward Jones in St Louis with responsibility for retirement, insurance, banking and trust.
+Prior to Edward Jones, Mr. Levenson was president of the Wealth Management division for The Hartford.
+Mr. Levenson has a BSE from The Wharton School at The University of Pennsylvania, an MBA from Columbia Business School and a DBA from the School of International Corporate Strategy from Hitotsubashi University in Tokyo.
+Mr Levenson is a Fellow of the Society of Actuaries and a Chartered Financial Analysis.